 - Tract One (12.24 acres) - Currently, the portion of the property identified as Tract One is zoned for office uses.
 The applicant's request is to develop in accordance with the "SO" Suburban Office District, with some modifications to the permitted uses.
-As proposed, hospitals, museums, libraries, public art galleries, farmers markets, and hotels would not be permitted on Tract One.
-However, an indoor/outdoor wedding/event venue and/or banquet facility, with up to eight overnight suites in conjunction with an event rental would be permitted.
-Individual overnight suite rentals would not be permitted.
-Per the existing zoning on the property, an indoor wedding/event venue is currently permitted; however, the outdoor use is not currently permitted.
+As proposed, hospitals, museums, libraries, public art galleries, farmers markets, and hotels would not be

 - The applicant is proposing to maintain the space limits currently found in the existing zoning for the property (PD 97-05-33), with the following exceptions: - The applicant has requested an increase in maximum building height from 35 feet to 40 feet.
 It is important to note that architectural features, such as domes, ornamental cupolas, and spires, are generally excluded from the measurement of building heights, which is outlined in Section 146-129 of the city's Zoning Ordinance.
 As architectural elements, these types of features do not represent readily accessible or occupied spaces within a building. - The applicant has also requested that the maximum building area for any single building be increased from 15,000 square feet to 45,000 square feet.
 Given the size of Tract One (12.24 acres), Staff has no concerns with an increased building footprint for a single building. - The applicant has also requested to modify the front yard setback from 50 feet to 25 feet.
-While the existing zoning on the property (PD 97-05-33) requires a 50 foot front yard setback, the "SO" - Suburban Office Zoning District would typically require a 20 foot front yard setback.
+While the existing zoning on the property (PD 97-05-33) requires a 50 foot front yard setback, the "SO" Suburban Office Zoning District would typically require a 20 foot front yard setback.
 This proposed reduction should not negatively impact any adjacent property.
-In fact, this reduction should help any proposed development pull closer to the Virginia Parkway and remain further away from the adjacent residential neighborhood to the south. - Where the proposed development regulations are silent, Tract One will follow the "SO" Suburban Office District regulations. - Tract Two (1.77 acres) - Currently, the portion of the property identified as Tract Two is zoned generally to allow for neighborhood commercial uses.
+In fact, this reduction should help any proposed development pull closer to the Virginia Parkway and remain further away from the adjacent residential neighborhood to the south. - Where the proposed development regulations are silent, Tract One will follow the "SO" - Suburban Office District regulations. - Tract Two (1.77 acres) - Currently, the portion of the property identified as Tract Two is zoned generally to allow for neighborhood commercial uses.
 The applicant's request is to develop in accordance with the "C1" Neighborhood Commercial District with some modifications to the permitted uses.
 The proposed regulations prohibit the following uses: independent living, trade schools, indoor amusement, car wash, garage or parking lots as primary uses, farmers markets, radio or tv broadcast studios, restaurants with drive through windows, and arcades.
-The applicant is also requesting that indoor auto part sales and veterinarian offices with outdoor runs be permitted with a specific use permit.
+The applicant is also requesting that indoor auto part sales and veterinarian offices with outdoor runs be permitted with a specific use permit. - The applicant is proposing to maintain the space limits currently found in the existing zoning for the property (PD 97-05-33), with the following exception: - The applicant has requested to increase the maximum lot coverage from

-- The applicant is proposing to maintain the space limits currently found in the existing zoning for the property (PD 97-05-33), with the following exception: - The applicant has requested to increase the maximum lot coverage from 40% to 50%.
-This proposed modification should not negatively impact any adjacent property. - Where the proposed development regulations are silent, Tract Two will follow the "C1" - Neighborhood Commercial District regulations.
+40% to 50%.
+This proposed modification should not negatively impact any adjacent property.

+Where the proposed development regulations are silent, Tract Two will follow the "C1" - Neighborhood Commercial District regulations.